Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The space of maximal spacetimes with collisions

 \subsection{Admissible AdS spacetimes with interacting particles}

-We consider in this paper AdS spacetimes with collisions of particles, defined as pairs $(M, T)$ where \begin{itemize} \item $M$ is a differentiable manifold and $T$ is a closed graph embedded in $M$, \item a smooth AdS metric is defined on $M_{reg}=M\setminus T$, \item each edge of $T$ is a massive particle, that is a cone singularity along a time-like curve. \end{itemize} We will assume that the cone angle at each edge is in $(0,2\pi)$ (positivity of the mass) and that the the link of any vertex of $T$ is an $HS$-surface with positive mass (see Definition 4.2 of \cite{colI}).
+We consider in this paper AdS spacetimes with collisions of particles, defined as pairs $(M, T)$ where \begin{itemize} \item $M$ is a differentiable manifold and $T$ is a closed graph embedded in $M$, \item a smooth AdS metric is defined on $M_{reg}=M\setminus T$, \item each edge of $T$ is a massive particle, that is a cone singularity along a time-like curve; \item each vertex of $T$ is a collision.
+This means that a neighborhood of each vertex isometrically embeds in a collision model $e(\Sigma)$ for some HS-surface $\Sigma$. \end{itemize}

+Notice that we do not consider here the cases where $e(\Sigma)$ is a Big Bang or a Big Crunch.